tech-moh-logy/Mohammed-T-Data/README.md

 ---

-**Python & SQL**: [Driver's Choice: Hybrid V. Non-Hybrid](https://github.com/tech-moh-logy/Mohammed-Tiger-Data-Analysis/blob/main/Highlander-Data-Analysis/mohammedTiger.dataAnalysis.highlanders.pdf): Ahmed could potentially save between $15,000.00 in gas over a four-year period compared to his friend Hossain.
-Find out why!
+**Python & SQL**: [Comparative Analysis of Gas Expenses and Efficiency](https://github.com/tech-moh-logy/Mohammed-Tiger-Data-Analysis/blob/main/Highlander-Data-Analysis/mohammedTiger.dataAnalysis.highlanders.pdf): Ahmed slashed his gas bill by up to $15,000 in 4 years - and his success inspired 20 others to follow suit!
+Together, they're projected to save a whopping $300,000 on gas over four years.
+See how it works!

 ---
 More available on request.
 Contact me via [LinkedIn](https://www.linkedin.com/in/mohtech/).